-The mammalian female reproductive function declines dramatically during aging, reflected by germ cell pool loss, reduced ovarian endocrine function and inclination to uterine cancer development.
+Mammalian female reproductive function declines dramatically during aging, as reflected by germ cell pool loss, reduced ovarian endocrine function and an inclination to develop uterine disorders.
 The Jin lab uses mouse and human models to understand and tackle these problems.
-First, we are interested in fertility preservation before aging initiation, in which young oocytes can be protected and stored for later use.
-A solution in mice to preserve young germ cells has been developed by engineering ovarian tissue.
-The long-term effort is to establish an effective strategy in humans.
-Second, we have recently identified a uterine stem cell population by single-cell lineage tracing in mice, a cellular source for the uterine homeostasis and regeneration.
-Further work in the Jin lab is to reveal the relationship between the dysfunction of uterine stem cells or their niche driven by aging and gynecological diseases like cancer and endometriosis.
-A stem-cell-based therapeutic strategy may be developed.
-By collaborating with Buck researchers, we also want to apply our knowledge to the question: how reproductive aging impacts other organ’s aging like the brain in females.
+First, we are pioneering methods to preserve and study young oocytes before aging initiation via tissue engineering in mice, with the goal of eventually extending this work to humans.
+Second, we recently identified a novel uterine stem cell population using single-cell lineage tracing in mice, and demonstrated that these stem cells are an important source for uterine homeostasis and regeneration.
+We are now working to reveal how dysfunction of uterine stem cells or their niche during aging leads to gynecological diseases like cancer and endometriosis.
+Our long-term goal is to develop stem-cell-based therapeutic strategies.
+In collaboration with other Buck researchers, we also want to apply our knowledge to understand how reproductive aging impacts aging in other organs, like the brain, in females.

 Why it matters

 Female aging initiates in the reproductive system then spreads to the whole body.
 This gender specific aging calendar creates severe health challenges to women.
 Thus, reproductive health and longevity sets the first key step to women’s wellness.